Jompda/WebR6Editor/README.md

 - Add comments and overall documentation to the code.
 - Create a proper toolsystem.
 - Create images for the basic tools.
+- My "OCD" wants the icons' sizes to be powers of two.
 - Add Aruni and her gadget.
 - Optimize the rendering (even more).